Crab Stuffed Salmon

 Instructions

-• In a mixing bowl combine chopped crabmeat, cream cheese, bell peppers, garlic, egg, parsley, and old bay seasoning; mix and stir until thoroughly combined.
+• Make the crabmeat mixture.
+In a mixing bowl, combine chopped crabmeat, cream cheese, bell peppers, garlic, egg, parsley, and old bay seasoning; mix and stir until thoroughly combined.

-• Bake for 18 to 20 minutes, or until salmon is cooked through, and internal temperature registers at 130˚F.
+• Cook.
+Transfer the stuffed salmon to the oven and bake for 18 to 20 minutes or until the salmon is cooked through and the internal temperature registers at 130˚F.

 Nutrition